 On a more troubling note, Miles’ obnoxiousness makes Virginia Madsen’s job mighty difficult.

 Why would the beautiful, sensitive, seemingly intelligent Maya fall for such a pathetic jerk?
 (In the book, she has her own less-than-rosy personal motives.)

 After listening to Miles’ pompous monologue about the emotional needs of Pinot grapes, Maya should have gotten up and left, never to return.
-The fact that Madsen succeeds in making her character’s interest in Miles fully believable – without suggesting insanity – is proof of this underrated actress’ remarkable talent.
+The fact that Madsen succeeds in making believable her character’s interest in Miles – without suggesting insanity – is proof of this underrated actress’ remarkable talent.

 The day after

 Unfortunately, not even Virginia Madsen can save Sideways from its predictable, audience-pandering conclusion: Regardless of what happens while on the road, Alexander Payne and Jim Taylor want us to believe that all is well that ends well.

 At the movies maybe, but in life there’s always the day after.